 |USRC/Rand McNally, 1951.|

 Couple things to note here.
 One is that it is clear the mapmakers wanted to give no illusions that this would be anything near highway grade.
-The whole thing is labeled "TRAIL (CARRY WATER)" - can't imagine seeing that on a DOT map today!
+Not only is it marked as a gravel road almost the entire way with a small graded section in the Bears Ears area, but the whole thing is also labeled "TRAIL (CARRY WATER)" - can't imagine seeing that on a DOT map today!
 Another is that there was no bridge over the Colorado River at Hite... so the highway had to descend all the way to river level and then cross the river on a toll ferry.
 South of the river, the route reached river level by dropping down Farley Canyon and the lowest portion of White Canyon, which joins with the Colorado at Hite.
 On the other side, the route followed the north bank for a mile or two before turning up the canyon of North Wash.

 At any rate, this was the first continuous state highway between the Hanksville and Blanding areas.
 It should be noted, though, that just about the entire route was unpaved.
 A tremendous amount of realignments would follow over the next few decades, as the state worked to gradually improve and pave the road.

 The first one covered most of the highway's portion in San Juan County, from Natural Bridges east to Blanding.
 While the old alignment had gone directly through the Bears Ears and ended in downtown Blanding, the new alignment passed south of the Bears Ears and ended at SR 47 about 4 miles south of Blanding.
-This first appeared on the 1954 state map, but bridge data suggests it was not complete until 1958 or 1959:
+This first appeared on the 1954 state map, but bridge data suggests it was not complete until 1958 or 1959, by which point most of the road had been graded:

 |USRC/Rand McNally, 1954.|